 A healthy diet for the heart

-The Mediterranean diet helps promote heart health, blood vessel movement and reduces the risk of developing various diseases of the circulatory system.
+The Mediterranean diet helps promote heart health, and blood vessel movement and reduces the risk of developing various diseases of the circulatory system.
 These diseases such as high blood pressure, blood problems, and heart attacks.

-Studies have shown that the prevalence of cardiovascular diseases in southern European countries is 2: 10%, while in Northern European countries it is 10: 18%, due to a different diet.
+Studies have shown that the prevalence of cardiovascular diseases in southern European countries is 2: 10%, while in Northern European countries it is 10:18%, due to a different diet.

 Important information: the best ways to naturally cleanse blood vessels and arteries